Mark Caruthers holds a Bachelor's degree in Geography and History from the University of Arkansas (Fayetteville).

 After the War

+Once on the ground near Saltzburg they met SS Lieutenant Colonel Otto Skorzeny, and then hid much of their stolen valuables, while taking a lot for themselves.
+Soon afterward, Skorzeny was captured and interrogated by American troops but never revealed the position of hidden treasure.
 In 1947 Skorzeny was charged at the Dachau Military Tribunal with breaching the 1907 Hague Convention, later only to be acquitted.
-Afterward, he escaped from an internment camp in 1948, hiding on a Bavarian farm and Paris before settling in Spain under Franco's protection.
+In 1948, Skorzeny escaped from captivity with the help of three SS troopers dressed as American military police.
+Afterward, he hid on a Bavarian farm and Paris before settling in Spain under Franco's protection.

 Spain had become a haven for many former Nazis after the Second World War.
 It is generally accepted that Skorzeny was a key mover, if not the founder, of ODESSA, a secret organization dedicated to helping former Nazis guilty of war crimes during the Second World War to flee to South America and escape prosecution.